chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 JavaScript engines operate in two main phases: a **creation phase** and an **execution phase**.

+- **Creation phase**: finds all of the identifiers in your code and determines their scope at that time.
+  - finds all identifier declarations and records the names and designate their scopes.
+  - **Hoisting** occurs in this phase: declarations get hoisted to the top of their defined scope.
+  - Processing occurs from the top down during the creation phase.
+  - “Function declarations and function variables are always moved (‘hoisted’) to the top of their JavaScript scope by the JavaScript interpreter”.
+- **Execution phase**: program runs code line - by- line.
+  - JS knows what variables exist and where they are in scope.
+  - Code acts like the declarations were moved to the top of their respective scope.
+  - When the execution phase occurs, JavaScript no longer cares about declarations.
+It does care about initialization and function/class definitions, but not the declarations themselves.
+The identifiers are already known, and their scope is already known.
+JavaScript merely needs to look up the identifiers as required.

 The execution phase occurs when the program runs code line-by-line.
 That's what most people mean when they talk about a program's execution.
 However, before the execution phase begins, the creation phase does some preliminary work.
 One of those work items is to find all of the variable, function, and class *declarations*.
 When it encounters each of these identifiers, it records the name and designates its scope.

-- **Creation phase**: finds all identifier declarations and records the name and designate its scope.
-  - Hoisting occurs in this phase: declarations get hoisted to the top of their defined scope.
-- **Execution phase**: program runs code line - by- line.
-  - JS knows what variables exist and where they are in scope.
-  - Code acts like the declarations were moved to the top of their respective scope.

 > The creation phase is sometimes erroneously(mistakenly) called the compilation phase.